markedup-mobi/metroappsite-mvc/README.md

 metroappsite
 ============

-A configurable website template for Metro-style apps
+A configurable website template for Metro-style apps (work-in-progress)